EDalSanto/General_Data_Science/General Assembly/README.md

-#Self-Teaching recent GA Data Science course in DC.
+#Self-Teaching recent GA Data Science course in DC

-* Instructor and material are awesome.
+* Instructor and materials are awesome!
 * You can find everything I reference in this repo: https://github.com/ejds001/DAT8